AugGud/InventoryManagmentSystem/readme.md

 ### API Endpoints

 Still to be added:

-GET - Get iventory item by id
+- GET - Get inventory item by id
-GET - Get all inventory items
+- GET - Get all inventory items
-POST - Create a new inventory item
+- POST - Create a new inventory item
-PUT - Update inventory item by id
+- PUT - Update inventory item by id
-DELETE - remove inventory item by id
+- DELETE - Remove inventory item by id

 ### Example Request